-The most significant estimates made by management include those made in the valuation of inventory, investment securities, stockbased compensation, property and equipment, and income taxes.
-Management periodically evaluates estimates used in the preparation of the financial statements for continued reasonableness.
+The most significant estimates made by management include those used in the valuation of inventory, investment securities, stock-based compensation, property and equipment, and income taxes.
+Management periodically evaluates estimates used in the preparation of the consolidated financial statements for continued reasonableness.
 Appropriate adjustments, if any, to the estimates used are made prospectively based on such periodic evaluations.

-(s) Business Reporting Segments
+(r) Business Reporting Segments